jessehorne/loer/Overview.md

 To begin, we'll examine the methods for keeping astronauts breathing aboard the ISS.
 This will give us a good starting point for determining the best ways to provide our Lunar Homesteader's with oxygen.

 I think it's important to note that the earth's atmosphere has a roughly 4:1 ratio of Nitrogen to Oxygen.
 We breath around 20% oxygen.
 Breathing 100% oxygen can be deadly(7).
 Which will affect this research, but for now I will focus on just the issue of Oxygen.
-For further study, check our resource #8.
+For further study, check out resource #8.

 ### Electrolysis of Water